Hair Clipper Guard Sizes (Length) Chart & Haircuts for Different Guard Numbers

 Many clippers have a lever to adjust the blade closeness.
 The closed clever cuts hair to the listed length on the guard, and the open lever leaves hair about 1/16 inch longer than the guard size.

-• Clipper Guard Number 0 or ½: Without a clipper guard and with the lever closed, this means the cutting blade and fixed blade are aligned with no gap, a zero-gap haircut can be achieved, which is the closest cut to the skin.
+• Clipper Guard Number 0 or ½: Without a clipper guard and with the lever closed, this means the cutting blade and fixed blade are aligned with no gap; a zero-gap haircut can be achieved, which is the closest cut to the skin.
 When the lever opens, it leaves about 1/16 inch of hair, typically used for haircuts like bald fade, skin fade, very close all-over cuts, and sometimes for undercuts.

 • Clipper Guard Number 1 ½: Cuts to 3/16 inch when closed and leaves 1/4 inch when open.
 It is used mainly for buzz-cut lengths and blends between 1 and 2 guards in fades.
 It also works well for textured crop styles, keeping the sides very short while maintaining longer texture and fringe on top.

-• Clipper Guard Number 2: Cuts hair to 1/4 inch, the open lever leaves 5/16 inch once open, showing less scalp but still very short.
+• Clipper Guard Number 2: Cuts hair to 1/4 inch; the open lever leaves 5/16 inch once open, showing less scalp but still very short.
 The Caesar cut can be done with this guard, featuring short fringe or horizontal bangs, suitable for thinning hair and low maintenance.

 • Clipper Guard Number 3: This guard cuts hair to 3/8 inch closed.
-Starting a fade with a number 3 allows gradual tapering down to shorter guards.
+Starting a fade with a number 3 allows for gradual tapering down to shorter guards.
 A popular style with this guard is the crew cut, where the sides are short but the top is left longer and styled.
 It’s also good for buzz cuts that don’t reveal the scalp as much as smaller guards.

 • Clipper Guard Number 4: Cuts hair to 1/2 inch, open lever leaves 9/16 inch when open.
 A crew or brush cut often uses this guard.
 It also provides a neat, slightly longer buzz cut look.